 What is the typical concussion recovery time frame?
-The recovery period for a concussion will vary from person to person, depending on the type of concussion and whether they’ve developed post-concussion syndrome.
+The recovery period for a concussion will vary from person to person.
+It can vary depending on the type of concussion and whether they’ve developed post-concussion syndrome.

-Receiving a concussion is not a rare occurrence, especially for people who participate in contact sports such as football and boxing.
+Receiving a concussion isn’t a rare occurrence, especially for people who participate in contact sports like football or boxing.
 Any sudden movement or blow to the head can cause the brain to rapidly shift or turn inside the skull, resulting in a concussion.
 Although they’re mild most of the time, medical professionals consider concussions to be mild traumatic brain injuries that should be taken seriously.